Workable/orka/docs/index.md

 - Support for older node version pre v18 is dropped.
 Only v18 and v20+ will be unit tested and guaranteed to work
 - Usage of randomUUID that is not supported in many older versions
 - Changes in default config: istioTraceHeaders and headerPropagation are deprecated in favor of a generic propagatedHeaders
+- Methods kafka.send that was deprecated is removed.
+Use kafka.producer.send instead